scg-unibe-ch/ese2016-team3/documentation/srs.md

 - View the ad information.
 On the left is listed: Type of room, address, date the flat is available from, move-out date, monthly rent, size of flat in square meters and the date the ad was created.
 The room description is displayed under this information box, with personal information on roommates underneath.
 Then comes their preferences, the visiting times and at the bottom the information of the advertiser.

 - View the pictures of the room on the right of the information box.
 They can be viewed one after the other by clicking a button to the right or to the left of the picture.
-Under the pictures there is a list of the requirements that the user could check the boxes for, where it shows with gren if the requirement is met and red if it isn't.
+Under the pictures there is a list of the requirements that the user could check the boxes for, where it shows with green if the requirement is met and red if it isn't.

 - View advertiser profile, contact or send enquiry to advertiser if the user is logged in.
 If the user is not logged in, the boxes you can click to do these actions show "Login to send enquiries", "Login to visit profile" and "Login to contact advertiser" and will send you to the login screen.